 ORS 432.075 Duty to report information to state registrar; immunity.

-(1) Any person having knowledge of the facts shall furnish all information the person may possess regarding any birth, death, fetal death, induced termination of pregnancy, marriage, dissolution of marriage or suicide attempt by a person under 18 years of age, upon demand of the State Registrar of the Center for Health Statistics.
+(1) A person having knowledge of the facts shall furnish all information the person may possess regarding a live birth, death, fetal death, induced termination of pregnancy, marriage, declaration of domestic partnership or dissolution of marriage or domestic partnership upon demand of the State Registrar of the Center for Health Statistics.

 What do we do with the information?

 At the individual level, vital records are used to legally establish identity (births) and relationships (birth, marriage, divorce, and death) for personal or property interests.